Baahubali (franchise): Legacy and impact

-Baahubali franchise is widely regarded as one of the most important and influential films in Indian Cinema.
-It made a lasting impact on Indian cinema.
-The success of Baahubali cleared the way for more grand-scale preparations and has set modern measures for narrating, visual impacts, cinematic aspiration, humongous budget, high-end action sequences, a massive canvas and film franchise phenomenon in Indian movies.
+The Baahubali franchise is regarded as one of the most influential films in Indian Cinema.
+The success of Baahubali cleared the way for more grand-scale preparations and has set modern measures for narrating, visual impacts, cinematic aspiration, budget, action sequences, and a film franchise phenomenon in Indian movies.
 The film inspired directors like Prashant Neel and Ayan Mukerji for making big budget action films.

 The duology of Baahubali franchise started a new film movement, pan-Indian film, that is, rather than remaking the same film in various languages, they are dubbing the same film in various languages.
 Srivatsan S of The Hindu wrote that Telugu cinema has excelled in marketing Pan-Indian films.
 It primarily employed two strategies – promoting the film outside their home territory and collaborating with other regional stars for more visibility.